 Tips for making fireworks less scary for toddlers and young kids

-- Leave when your child needs to– If your child doesn’t like the fireworks after a few minutes, chances are that the experience is not going to grow on him tonight.
+* Leave when your child needs to– If your child doesn’t like the fireworks after a few minutes, chances are that the experience is not going to grow on him tonight.
 Take your planned escape and get him to the car.
 When he is calm, you can talk about why he was scared and plan better for next time.
-It may just be that your child is not yet ready for the experience- and that happens at different times for each unique kid.
-Reassure him that everything is okay and you can try again another time of he wants to.
+It may just be that your child is not yet ready for the experience and that happens at different times for each unique kid.
+Reassure him that everything is okay and you can try again another time if he wants to.
 There will always be another fireworks show.

-I hope these few easy steps help your child enjoy the fireworks and share in this awesome holiday tradition!
-How do you help your child enjoy holiday fireworks?
+I hope these few easy steps to make fireworks less scary help your child enjoy the show and share in this awesome holiday tradition!

 Looking for a delicious and easy dessert to bring to your holiday party?
 How about chocolate chip cookie balls?